MicrosoftDocs/cpp-docs/docs/cpp/tutorial-import-stl-named-module.md

 ## A little about C++ modules

 Header files are how declarations and definitions have been shared between source files in C++.
-Prior to standard library modules, you would include the part of the standard library you needed with a directive like `#include <vector>`.
+Prior to standard library modules, you'd include the part of the standard library you needed with a directive like `#include <vector>`.
 Header files are fragile and difficult to compose because their semantics may change depending on the order you include them, or whether certain macros are or aren't defined.
 They also slow compilation because they have to be reprocessed by every source file that includes them.

 C++20 introduces a modern alternative called *modules*.
 In C++23, we were able to capitalize on module support to introduce named modules for the standard library.

 Like header files, modules allow you to share declarations and definitions across source files.
 But unlike header files, modules aren't fragile and are easier to compose because their semantics don't change due to macro definitions or the order in which they're imported.
 The compiler can process modules significantly faster than it can process `#include` files, and uses less memory at compile time as well.
 Macro definitions defined in a named module aren't exposed, nor are private implementation details.

+For more information about the different ways to include standard library functionality in C++, see [Compare header units, modules, and precompiled headers](compare-header-units-modules-and-precompiled-headers.md).

-For more information about modules, see [Overview of modules in C++](modules-cpp.md) That article also discusses consuming the C++ standard library as modules, but uses an older and experimental way of doing it.
+For in depth information about modules, see [Overview of modules in C++](modules-cpp.md) That article also discusses consuming the C++ standard library as modules, but uses an older and experimental way of doing it.
 This article demonstrates the new and best way to consume the standard library.
-For more information about alternative ways to consume the standard library, see [Different ways to consume the standard library](#different-ways-to-consume-the-standard-library) later in this article.
+For more information about alternative ways to consume the standard library, see [Different ways to consume the standard library](#different-ways-to-consume-the-standard-library).

 ## Import the standard library with `std`